ringecosystem/collaboration/grant/projects/balancerv3-darwinia.md

 ## Additional Information

 This project is a significant undertaking to enhance the DeFi capabilities of the Darwinia network.
-The Itering team, with its experience in the Darwinia ecosystem, is well-suited to execute this grant.
+The Helixbox team, with its experience in the Darwinia ecosystem, is well-suited to execute this grant.
 Collaboration with the Balancer community and leveraging their existing open-source components will be key to successful delivery.
 The grant will cover the development effort required to fork, adapt, integrate, and test these components for the Darwinia Chain